FedyCCodes/Netflix-SwiftUI/README.md

   Text("Hello world!")
 }
 .onAppear {
-  // when the view is loaded:
+  // When the view is loaded:

   UINavigationController.attemptRotationToDeviceOrientation()
-  // it will force the device to rotate
+  // It will force the device to rotate

   UIDevice.current.setValue(UIInterfaceOrientation.landscapeLeft.rawValue, forKey: "orientation")
   // and set the new orientation